User Guide

 Certain widgets allow multiple items to be entered using comma (,) or newline as separator.
 When required, commas can be escaped using the \, syntax.

-You can force multiple lines in widgets like Table, Placeholder, Button, Link and others by using the \n sequence.
+You can force multiple lines in widgets like Table, Placeholder, Button, Link and others by using the \n sequence, which can be conveniently inserted using Shift+Enter.

 What you type What it looks like